 AUU Dream Team 7 SPA Srongpol 1 (Sunday 3rd April 2022) Bangkok Premier League Division 3 (att: c25)

-Sunday afternoons saw my local pal Steve and I head to some of the amateur league football, which I had discovered through Facebook.
-He was occupied until 3pm, so this 4pm kick-off not too far away fitted the bill on a weekend of few fixtures during the Songkran holiday.
+Sunday afternoons saw my local pal Steve and me head to some of the amateur league football, which I had discovered through Facebook.
+He was occupied until 3pm, so this 4pm kick-off, not too far away, fitted the bill on a weekend of few fixtures during the Songkran holiday.

-Round the back was three pitches.
+Around the back were three pitches.
 I quickly worked out which was ours as I recognised the visiting side warming up.
-SPA Srongpol, were a kind outfit run by Chai Phichai who gave me a club shirt a few months ago, When I visited my first game in Bangkok after my relocation.
+SPA Srongpol were a kind outfit run by Chai Phichai, who gave me a club shirt a few months ago, when I visited my first game in Bangkok after my relocation.

 A couple of which occurred during the first half of this encounter.
 The game started reasonably even before the fitness and skill of the youthful AUU side began to tell.
 A superb free kick on fifteen minutes from midfielder Rata Kochasen opened the scoring and opened the floodgates.

-Four minutes later a far post diving header from front man Phawat Limprapunsilp doubled the lead.
-An awful goal kick and bad defending led to the third on twenty minutes as Sirawit Klaijinda made no mistake.
+Four minutes later, a far post diving header from front man Phawat Limprapunsilp doubled the lead.
+An awful goal kick and bad defending led to the third in the twenty-second minute as Sirawit Klaijinda made no mistake.

 We decided to have a walk after the game and have a look at the old stadium, which once hosted big crowds in the top level of Thai football.
 A game had just come to a conclusion in the Bangkok Premier League.
 I later found out that APD United used it for their two sides.